DatalogiForAlle/micropython-sensor-fusion/README.md

 Complementary filter
 --------------------
-If faster responsetime is necessary, but precision is not important, the Complementary Filter might be
+If faster response time is necessary, than what can be obtained from the Mahony filter, and if precision is not important, the much simpler Complementary Filter might be interesting.

 Kalman filter
 -------------